Hung369/LLM-Engineering/README.md

 ## Future Work

 Planned future enhancements include:
-- Expanding the fine-tuning section with more detailed QLoRA examples and other methodologies.
 - Developing additional notebooks and scripts to support running the RAG pipeline on local environments.
 - Integrating further evaluation metrics and optimization techniques to improve both RAG and fine-tuning performance.